9at8/git-good/README.md

-# git best! :P

 # git-good

 HI!
-This is Daniel!

-You should have cloned first!

-This is a new branch!
+This is Adi!

+I'm in 3B CS.

+I love playing Beat Saber.